vele616/monorepo/packages/jobboard/website/content/jobs/engineering-manager-bibliu-CllZz.md

 We are looking for an experienced engineering manager (or team lead) to manage a new team offull-stack developers.
 We are looking for you if you:

 *   Are proficient Javascript and Node.js (ES8 or later)
-*   Engineering Management (orTeam Lead) experience - you have experience in the "people management"side
+*   Engineering Management (orTeam Lead) experience - you have experience in the "people management" side
 *   Have a working knowledge of cloud services (ideally AWS)
 *   Have a good understanding of remote software development workflows
 *   Have experience with building and designing REST APIs